emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 ```

 - The server listens on port 9001.
-- The app calls it at http://report-runner:9001/report.
-You cannot reach it directly, only the app can.
-So you need the app's
-  `/admin/report` endpoint to call it on your behalf.
+- The app calls it at `http://report-runner:9001/report`.
+You cannot reach it directly; only the app can.
+So you need the app's `/admin/report` endpoint to call it on your behalf.

-- It takes `endpoint` from request body and the default path is `/api/config`.
+- It takes `endpoint` from the request body, and the default path is `/api/config`.
-- It runs `report-api.js` (we explained above) and passes the environment variables.
+- It runs `report-api.js` (explained above) and passes the environment variables.
-- It passes `REPORT_ENDPOINT ` as your endpoint (user-input).
+- It passes `REPORT_ENDPOINT` as your endpoint (user input).

-Let's move to Editorial Bot analysis.
+Let's move to the Editorial Bot analysis.

  **`server.js` Analysis:**